 I hope that you find this information helpful on your journey in overcoming Hashimoto’s!

-You can download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter for free by going to www.thyroidpharmacist.com/gift.
+P.S.
+You can download a free Thyroid Diet Guide, 10 Thyroid friendly recipes, and the Nutrient Depletions and Digestion chapter of my book.
 You will also receive occasional updates about new research, resources, giveaways, and helpful information.

 Note: Originally published in February 2015, this article has been revised and updated for accuracy and thoroughness.